GMRS 2-Way Radios

 FRS/GMRS Service and Radios

-FRS (Family Radio Service) and GMRS (General Mobile Radio Service) are FCC-regulated radio services designed for short-distance, 2-way communications.
-Radios that work with both of these services have been called “FRS/GMRS” radios, although new (2017) FCC rules reclassify these as “FRS-only” (FRS) and “GMRS-only” (GMRS) radios, based on their features and capabilities.
+FRS (Family Radio Service) and GMRS (General Mobile Radio Service) are FCC-regulated radio services in the UHF frequency band designed for short-distance, 2-way communications.
+Radios that work with both of these services were called “FRS/GMRS” radios, and new (2017) FCC rules reclassify these as “FRS-only” (FRS) and “GMRS-only” (GMRS) radios, based on their features and capabilities.

-2-way GMRS radios are available in portable handheld, mobile (often installed in vehicles) and fixed (base station) versions.
-Handheld 2-way radios are also called walkie-talkies, handie-talkies or just HTs (handheld transmitters/handie-talkies).
-Mobile and base station radios often have more features and can transmit with more power than handhelds.
+2-way GMRS radios are available in portable handheld and mobile/base station versions.
+Handheld 2-way radios can also be called walkie-talkies, handie-talkies or just HTs (handheld transmitters/handie-talkies).
+Mobile radios can be installed in vehicles or used as home base stations and often have more features and can transmit with more power than handhelds.
 Handhelds have the advantage of being portable and are usually less expensive.